zuri-training/Team-100_AnimaLib/README.md

 git clone https://github.com/zuri-training/anima_lib_team-100.git
 ```
 change directory to the project folder created after cloning.
-For window users use:
+For window users use the command provided below.
 For other Operating System Users, Kindly follow online documentation or guide on how to install and activate your virtual environment.

 ```bash
 cd <directoryname>
 ```
 Creating a virtual environment (this is optional but advisable)
-For window users use: if created successfully, activate the virtual environment.
+For window users use the command below.
+If created successfully, activate the virtual environment.
-For other Operating System Users, Kindly follow online documentation or guide on how to install and activate your virtual environment.
+For other Operating System Users, kindly follow online documentation or guide on how to install and activate your virtual environment.

 ```bash
 virtualenv <virtualenvironmentname>